Hero Background

 Hobart property market forecasts 2025-26

-Australia’s big four banks regularly release house price forecasts.
-These reports are part of their economic research to support mortgage-lending decisions, manage risk, and demonstrate their market expertise.
+Australia's big four banks regularly release house price forecasts as part of their economic research.
+This helps them make informed mortgage-lending decisions, manage risk, and demonstrate their market expertise.
+Here's what they expect for 2025 and 2026.

-Source: Westpac Housing Pulse, NAB Residential Property Survey.
+Sources: Westpac Housing Pulse, NAB Residential Property Survey, ANZ Australian Housing Chartpack, Commonwealth Bank Economic Insights

 Hobart home price forecasts 2025

-Westpac predicts a +3.0 per cent increase in Hobart property prices for 2025, while NAB expects a +3.3 per cent rise.
+Westpac anticipates a +2.0 per cent rise in Hobart property prices for 2025, while NAB forecasts a slightly higher growth of +2.5 per cent.
+ANZ is more conservative, expecting a +2.4 per cent increase.

 RBA cash rate forecast 2025